MOTHER GARDEN BIODIVERSITY PROGRAM

-OAEC’s Mother Garden Biodiversity Program is committed to preserving our plant heritage by curating and propagating thousands of varieties of heirloom, open-pollinated annuals and edible, medicinal and ornamental perennials.
-Our plant collection emphasizes food crops of special genetic, cultural and historic importance, and allows us to provide fruit, vegetables, herbs, and flowers for thousands of meals prepared onsite each year.
+OAEC’s Mother Garden Biodiversity Program is committed to preserving biocultural diversity by curating, propagating, and sharing thousands of varieties of heirloom, open-pollinated annuals and edible, medicinal and ornamental perennials.
+Our plant collection and seed bank emphasize food crops of special genetic, cultural and historic importance that are appropriate to our bioregion.
+The gardens serve as a living laboratory for our classes and allow us to provide delicious fruit, vegetables, herbs, and flowers for thousands of meals prepared onsite each year.

 To ensure that all future farming operations are free of synthetic chemicals and in keeping with our California Certified Organic Farmers certification, OAEC and the Sonoma Land Trust signed the United States’ first permanent Organic Agricultural Easement over our gardens and orchards in 1994.

 After years of preserving and propagating thousands of varieties for our gardens, the Mother Garden Biodiversity Program began to more widely spread biodiversity through our 100% California Certified Organic, open-pollinated plant Nursery.
 All our crops have been trialed and savored in our demonstration gardens and kitchen.

 Our nursery is open every weekend through the warm gardening months April through October, with a focus on multifunction perennial plants appropriate for Permaculture Design, including a wide selection of culinary and medicinal herbs.

 Over the years, we have fallen in love with countless plants on this site.
 Come share in their beauty with us!
 When you buy our annuals and perennials, you are supporting the work of OAEC.